occisn/spreadsheet-problem-solving/README.md

 # spreadsheet-problem-solving

-This hobby project uses **spreadsheets** to solve numeric puzzles as those proposed by Project Euler.
+This project uses **spreadsheets** to solve numeric puzzles as those proposed by Project Euler.

-This is a personal, exploratory project with no fixed roadmap.
-Its aim is essentially to improve my skills.
-Development happens irregularly as time permits.
+This was a temporary hobby project.
+No further development is foreseen.

 It uses [LibreOffice](https://www.libreoffice.org/) and [OnlyOffice](https://www.onlyoffice.com/), two free and open-source solutions, using spreadsheet capabilities and array formulas.